3D AOI connectivity is exceptionally important, but what about inspection quality? Part 2.

 What can be inspected?

-When we hear the term full 3D it is usually assumed that every aspect, component, solder, lead, pin etc. can be measured.
+When the term ‘full 3D AOI’ is used, it is usually assumed that every aspect: component, solder, lead, pin etc. can be measured.
 This is incorrect as most of the so called “full 3D” AOI’s are only able to measure regular component body surfaces and in a few cases the solder joint shape of passive chip components and lead heights of IC’s/QFP’s.
-It is quite a challenge to measure objects that have irregular shapes like “odd” components or components/objects that are shiny and reflective.
-So mostly only simple co-planarity measurements are possible on component bodies and for solder joints, it will usually rely on the side lights – which is a 2D inspection.
+It is quite a challenge to measure objects that have irregular shapes like “odd” components or components & objects that are shiny and reflective.
+So most of the time only simple, co-planarity measurements are possible on component bodies and for solder joints, it will usually rely on the side lights – which is in fact only 2D inspection.

 So what can be inspected, or rather measured, is every component that is visible to the camera and they can be checked for presence/absence, XYZ offset, XY co-planarity, correct size, correct type, polarity, lifted leads, all solder joint defect types, bridges, foreign materials etc.